The Ultimate Harry Potter Gift Guide -- Shop Gifts for Potterphiles

-The Ultimate Harry Potter Gift Guide -- Shop the Best Holiday Gifts for Potterphiles
+The Ultimate Harry Potter Gift Guide: 20th Anniversary Funko Pops and More Magical Gifts for Potterphiles

 Harry Potter fans can never have enough Wizarding World-themed collectibles and merch.
 If you know a loved one who is a Potterphile or you're a Potterhead yourself, look ahead to find the coolest Harry Potter-inspired holiday gifts to give this season.